mars-sim/mars-sim/README.md

 As mars-sim loosely follows the *Mars Direct Mission Plan by Robert Zubrin*, there are 6 types of [settlement templates](https://github.com/mars-sim/mars-sim/wiki/Settlement-Templates) to choose from.
 A 4-settler initial base is called a *Mars Direct Plan (MDP) Phase 1* template.
-A 8-settler base is constructed under *MDP Phase 2* template.
+An 8-settler base is constructed under *MDP Phase 2* template.
 A 12-settler base is *MDP Phase 3*.
 A 24-settler base is designated as *Alpha Base*.
 Besides, players may build a *Trading Outpost* or a *Mining Depot* near sites with high mineral concentration.